Francisco Cerúndolo: 2024: Third ATP 500 semifinal, 100th win

 Seeded fourth, he reached the semifinals at the ATP 500 2024 Rio Open for the second time at this tournament, but lost to fifth seed and eventual champion Sebastian Baez.

 He reached his fifth ATP final at the 2024 Croatia Open Umag defeating Lorenzo Sonego and upsetting top seed Andrey Rublev.
-He won his third title defeating second seed Lorenzo Musetti in three sets.
+He won his third title defeating 2nd seed Lorenzo Musetti in three sets.

 In less than 24 hours, he recorded his first win at the Paris Olympics over Chilean Tomás Barrios Vera.
 He then defeated 10th seed Ugo Humbert but lost to Casper Ruud in straight sets.

 Seeded fourth, he reached the semifinals at the 2024 Almaty Open, but lost to Gabriel Diallo.
 At the 2024 Rolex Paris Masters Cerundolo again upset sixth seed Andrey Rublev in straight sets with two tiebreaks recording his 100th tour-level win.
 It was his fourth Top 10 win of the season and second over Rublev (after Umag).

-2025: Back-to-back Masters quarterfinals & first clay semifinal, back to top 20
+2025: Back-to-back Masters quarterfinals & first clay semifinal

-He reached the final at his home tournament, the 2025 Argentina Open, defeating top seed Alexander Zverev en route, but lost in straight sets to João Fonseca, who became the youngest Brazilian to win an ATP title in the Open Era.
+Cerúndolo reached the final at his home tournament, the 2025 Argentina Open, defeating top seed Alexander Zverev en route, but lost in straight sets to João Fonseca, who became the youngest Brazilian to win an ATP title in the Open Era.

 At the 2025 Chile Open as the top seed, he reached his second semifinal at the Golden swing with a win over compatriot Tomás Martín Etcheverry.

 At the 2025 BNP Paribas Open in Indian Wells he reached the quarterfinals of a Masters for the fifth time in his career and first at the tournament, defeating ninth seed Alex de Minaur, his 13th top 10 win, before losing to Carlos Alcaraz.
 In Miami he defeated Alexandre Müller, 12th seed Tommy Paul and fifth seed Casper Ruud, his 14th top 10 win, to reach back to back quarterfinals.
 It was his third quarterfinal in four appearances at the hardcourt Masters in Miami.

-Cerundolo reached also the quarterfinals at the clay Masters 1000, the 2025 Mutua Madrid Open, with another win over top seed Alexander Zverev, his second clay win over the German player in the season (after Buenos Aires), bringing their head-to-head to 3-0.
+Cerundolo reached also the quarterfinals at the Masters 1000 2025 Mutua Madrid Open with another win over top seed Alexander Zverev, his second clay win over the German player in the season (after Buenos Aires), bringing their head-to-head to 3–0.
 He reached only his second Masters semifinal and first on clay with a win over 22nd seed Jakub Menšík.
 He lost to 14th seed Casper Ruud in straight sets.